The Global Damages Review: China

 Pursuant to Article 35 of the SPC Rules of Evidence, an appraiser shall complete the appraisal and submit his or her appraiser's opinions within the time limit set by the courts.
 Articles 37 and 38 further provide that either party may raise objections to the appraiser's opinions in written form, and the court shall require the appraiser to provide explanations or supplementations; if the objecting party insists on his or her objections, the court would ask that party to prepay the expenses for the appraiser to appear in court and inform the appraiser to attend the hearing.
 In this way, an appraiser may provide oral and written submissions to the courts.

 Article 79 of the Civil Procedure Law, Article 122 of the SPC Interpretations on Civil Procedure Law and Article 83 of the SPC Rules of Evidence all provide that persons with specialised knowledge can appear in court.
 As such, persons with specialised knowledge can make oral submissions in court.
 Pursuant to Article 84 of the SPC Provisions on Evidence, the court has the right to ask questions, but whether the parties can examine the person with specialised knowledge is subject to the court's approval.
 There is no legal provision prohibiting persons with specialised knowledge from making written submissions, so, conceivably, persons with specialised knowledge can submit written opinions, especially when the issue at dispute is complicated.

 Recent case law

-1 Lijun Cao is a partner and head of the firm's dispute resolution department and Sylvia Jiang and Angela Yan are associates at Zhong Lun Law Firm.
+1 Lijun Cao is a partner and head of the firm's dispute resolution department, Sylvia Jiang is a non-equity partner of Zhong Lun Law Firm and Angela Yan is an associate at the firm.

 2 Note that this chapter only covers laws in mainland China.
 The legal systems in Hong Kong SAR, Macao SAR and Taiwan are different from that in mainland China.